-The devices feature a manually callable, HMI operated visual depiction of the temporal run of the actual values of voltage, current and power, called the graph.
-It isn't a recording feature whatsoever.
-For data recording in the background there is still the USB logging feature (see 3.4.8).
+From HMI firmware version 2.02 the devices feature a manually callable, HMI operated visual depiction of the temporal run of the actual values of voltage, current and power, called the graph.
+It can't record data.
+For data recording in the background there is the USB logging option (see 3.4.8).